34-Year-Old Outfielder – Cleveland Indians

 Nyjer Morgan Contract Information:

-Signed a one-year, $1.8 million contract with the Yokohama DeNA Baystars of Japan in January 2013.
+Signed a minor league contract with the Indians in January 2014.

 To instantly reveal our fantasy analysis of every player – including Nyjer Morgan – simply subscribe now.